 Medical travel insurance

 Visa applicants are required to have medical travel insurance.
-It must cover any costs, with no limits, that may be incurred in connection with emergency medical aid, urgent hospital treatment or transport to the country of origin for medical reasons or in the event of death.
+It must cover any costs that may be incurred in connection with emergency medical aid, urgent hospital treatment or transport to the country of origin for medical reasons or in the event of death.
+The insurance has to cover the intended period of stay in the Schengen area according to article 15 and article 24, Schengen visa Code 810/2009.

-When applying, you must be able to provide proof that you have medical travel insurance.
+When applying, you must be able to provide proof that you have medical travel insurance and your name should be mentioned in the insurance even if it is a group insurance.
 You should also take your insurance certificate with you during the trip since you may need to show it, e.g. at an entry checkpoint.

 - Possess a diplomatic passport